 you can still turn in the completed forms which will be reviewed by the Court on the next business day.

 In all cases, temporary restraining order forms must be accompanied by a declaration describing in detail the

 incidents of abuse which support your application for a restraining order.
 Your request will be reviewed by a

 judicial officer and then, if the temporary restraining order is granted, it will be filed with the Court.
 A person

 over the age of 18 must serve the papers on the other party.
 The Sheriff's Office will attempt to serve the papers

 for domestic violence restraining orders free of charge.
 The Sheriff's Office is also located at the

 At the time your application for a temporary restraining order is submitted, you must fill out a confidential Law

 Enforcement Supplemental Information form.
 This form requests descriptive information, including birth date, home

-Bring all identifying information you have regarding this person with you to the Court.
+You should bring all identifying information you have regarding this person with you to the Court.
 The purpose of this form

 is to make sure that your restraining order can be enforced and that it can be entered into a Statewide Protective